dlabouesse/web-server-installer/README.md

     - Replace the following variables:
         - `#user`: Desired username of the new user who will be attached to your SSH public key.
         - `#ssh_port`: Desired SSH port to use instead of the default 22 port.
+        - `#hostname`: Desired domain name for the server to configure.

 ## Usage